 3. Sample processing in the laboratory

-3.1) Determine the morphological characters to accurately identify the adults of the minute pirate bug and flower thrips species in the sample using a stereoscope.
-Use knowledge of the plant host and the geographical location to determine which species of minute pirate bugs and flower thrips will be present.

-3.2) Identify the two minute pirate bug species in Florida based on the color characteristics of the basal antennal segment, the femora of the legs, and the cuneus of the wings.
-Separate O. insidiosus from O. pumilio by their brown to black versus yellow in basal antennal segments, by their femora that have dark markings versus yellow or straw colored without markings, and by their cuneus that is dark brown or black versus a pale straw or light brown color10.

-3.3) Identify the flower thrips in Florida based on the setae on the pronotum, head, and second antennal segment.
-Separate the adults of F. bispinosa from the adults of F. occidentalis and F. tritici by the extra stoutness of the two setae on the anterior dorsal margin of the second antennal segment (Figure 3).

-3.4) Separate the adult F. occidentalis from the adults F. tritici and F. bispinosa by the near equal lengths of the anterior marginal and anterior angular major setae on the pronotum and by the longer fourth postocular setae on the head.
-(Figure 3).
+3.1) Extract the thrips and minute pirate bugs from the flowers in each sample.

+3.1.1) Remove the sample from the refrigerator and tray without disturbing the contents.

+3.1.2) Remove the lid of the vial and carefully extract with a pipette any excess alcohol above the flowers.

+3.1.3) Reseal the vial and shake to dislodge the thrips and minute pirate bugs in the flowers.

+3.1.4) Open the vial and pour the contents into a Petri dish.
+Rinse the inside of the vial with 70% alcohol and pour the contents into the Petri dish.
+Make sure all thrips and minute pirate bugs in the vial were flushed into the Petri dish.

+3.1.5) Dissect each flower with forceps and rinse with 70% alcohol to ensure that all the thrips and minute pirate bugs have been dislodged.
+Remove and discard the flower parts from the Petri dish (Figure 3).

 [Place figure 3 here]

-3.5) Extract with a pipette any excess alcohol from the field-collected sample just before processing.
-Be sure not to shake the sample, so that the thrips and minute pirate bugs that have settled to the bottom of the vial are not disturbed and removed with the extracted alcohol.

-3.6) Reseal the vial and shake the vial to assist in dislodging thrips from the flowers.

-3.7) Open the vial and pour the contents into a Petri dish.
-Rinse the vial with 70% alcohol to ensure that all contents have been removed.
-Use appropriately sized Petri dish with 1-cm2 grids (Figure 4).
+3.1.6) Transfer the Petri dish to the platform of a stereoscope with 40-150X magnification.

+3.2) Identify and count the flower thrips in samples.

+3.2.1) Identify and count in each grid the number of adult males and females of each flower thrips species.

+3.2.2) Identify the adult flower thrips species in Florida based on the setae on the pronotum, head and second antennal segment10-12.

+3.2.3) Separate the adults of F. bispinosa from the adults of F. tritici and F. occidentalis by the extra stoutness of the two setae on the anterior dorsal margin of the second antennal segment (Figure 4).

+3.2.4) Separate the adult F. occidentalis from the adults of F. bispinosa and F. tritici by the near equal lengths of the anterior marginal and anterior angular major setae on the pronotum and by the longer fourth postocular setae on the head (Figure 4).

 [Place figure 4 here]

-3.8) Use forceps to dissect the flowers and rinse with 70% alcohol to remove any thrips and minute pirate bugs from the flowers.
-Remove and discard the flower parts.
-Leave enough alcohol in the petri dish to cover the insects.
-Remove excess alcohol to increase clarity when identifying and counting the flower thrips and minute pirate bugs under the stereoscope.

-3.9) Place the Petri dish on the platform of a stereoscope with at least 40X magnification.
-Zoom to higher magnification to see the morphological characters especially when examining the male thrips.
+3.3) Identify and count the minute pirate bugs in Florida samples.

-3.10) Identify and count in each grid the number of adult males and females of each flower thrips species, the number of Frankliniella species larvae, the number of adult minute pirate bugs of each species, and the number of minute pirate bug nymphs.
+3.3.1) Identify and count in each grid the number of adult O. insidiosus and O. pumilio and the number of nymphal Orius species13,15.

+3.3.2) Identify the adult O. insidiosus by the brown basal antennal segments, by the femora that have dark markings, and by the cuneus that is dark brown.

+3.3.3) Identify the adult O. pumilio by the yellow basal antennal segments, the yellow or straw-colored femora, and by the cuneus with pale straw or light-brown color.

-3.11) Add the numbers from each grid to determine the total number of adult males and females of each flower thrips species, the number of Frankliniella species larvae, the number of adult minute pirate bugs of each species, and the number of minute pirate bug nymphs in the sample.
+3.4) Add the numbers from each grid to determine the total number of adult males and females of each flower thrips species, the number of Frankliniella species larvae, the number of adult minute pirate bug of each species, and the number of minute pirate bug nymphs in the sample.

-3.12) Select representative vouchers of flower thrips and minute pirate bug adults periodically from the samples.
-Label by date, plant host, location, and collector and curate for long-term preservation.
+3.5) Select representative vouchers of flower thrips and minute pirate bug adults from the samples.
+Label by date, plant host, location, and collector.
+Curate for long-term preservation.

-3.13) Transfer the data from each sample to a spreadsheet that includes the sample date, treatment, and replication.
+3.6) Transfer the data from each sample to a spreadsheet that includes the sample date, treatment, and replication.